LocusEnergy/api-docs/source/includes/overview/_introduction.md

 ## Introduction

-The Locus Energy v3 API can be found at <https://api.locusenergy.com/v3>.
+The Locus Energy v3 API endpoint prefix is <code>https://api.locusenergy.com/v3</code>.

 The API provides programmatic access to much of the data found in SolarOS.
 It deals with a few types objects and associated data: